FairgateLabs/rust-bitvmx-storage-backend/README.md

 # BitVMX Storage Backend
 A Rust library for managing storage for BitVMX

+## ⚠️ Disclaimer

+This library is currently under development and may not be fully stable.
+It is not production-ready, has not been audited, and future updates may introduce breaking changes without preserving backward compatibility.

 ## Installation

 For detailed installation instructions, environment setup, and troubleshooting, please see the [Installation Guide](INSTALLATION.md).